-One hundred and nineteen years ago today, the twentieth century’s most famous non-violent revolutionary, Mohandas Gandhi, committed his first act of civil disobedience when the then 24-year-old Indian lawyer was forcibly ejected from a train at South Africa’s Pietermaritzburg Railway Station.
+One hundred and twenty years ago today, the twentieth century’s most famous non-violent revolutionary, Mohandas Gandhi, committed his first act of civil disobedience when the then 24-year-old Indian lawyer was forcibly ejected from a train at South Africa’s Pietermaritzburg Railway Station.
 Refusing to move to a third-class carriage while holding a valid ticket for the whites-only first-class compartment, the great future leader was pushed off the train in the middle of the night, in the middle of winter, his luggage hastily thrown after him.
 The incident would change the course of his life – and that of millions of others.
 Gandhi later recalled:

 I was afraid for my very life.
 I entered the dark waiting-room.
 There was a white man in the room.
 I was afraid of him.
 What was my duty?
 I asked myself.
 Should I go back to India, or should I go forward with God as my helper, and face whatever was in store for me?
 I decided to stay and suffer.
 My active non-violence began from that date.